achimmertens/advertising/ReportTemplate.md

 |-|-|-|-|-|-|-|-|
 [TABLE]

-* AGPReputation = Authors Post Giga Reputation = Reputation of the author that is shown in the authors post, divided by 10^9.
+* APG Reputation = Authors Post Giga Reputation = Reputation of the author that is shown in the authors post, divided by 10^9.